stopthatcow/zazu/README.rst

     sudo pip install zazu

-If you get an error about a package called "six" use the following command instead: ``sudo pip install --upgrade --ignore-installed six .``
+If you get an error about a package called "six" use the following command instead: ``sudo pip install --upgrade --ignore-installed zazu``

 Command overview
 ----------------